 ArcGIS Server allows you to apply detailed metadata to your services.
 If the service is on an ArcGIS Server site that is federated with an ArcGIS Enterprise portal, you can add, edit, and view metadata in the layer item's details page in the portal.
 For services on stand-alone ArcGIS Server sites, use the ArcGIS Pro metadata editor.
 In many cases, the metadata that you applied to your map or other resource is applied automatically to the service when you publish the resource.
 You can then edit the metadata as desired.

 Why create metadata?

-Create metadata for services
+Creating metadata for services

-Access service metadata
+Accessing service metadata

-Service metadata is available in ArcMap by viewing the service's item description as described above.
-The metadata is also available to web developers using a REST request.
-Developers can append /info/metadata to the end of a service's REST URL to get an XML file containing all the service's metadata.
+- Developers can append /info/metadata to the end of a service's REST URL to get an XML file containing all the service's metadata.
 Developers can parse this metadata and present it to the end user of the service in the desired format.

 When metadata is requested from a REST endpoint that is based on a service capability (for example, WMS, Feature Access, or Network Analysis), the metadata of the parent service is returned.
 For example, if you request metadata from a network analysis service that is enabled on map service Seattle, all the metadata for the map service Seattle is returned.
 If you have any important information to convey about the network analysis service, you should put this in the Seattle map service metadata.